Is Removing Eggs From The Diet Key In Curing Type 2 Diabetes?

 At the root of every Type 2 Diabetes diagnosis is an underlying liver issue that has never been addressed.
 Even with high cholesterol and high blood pressure usually preceding a Type 2 Diabetes diagnosis, fatty liver disease manages to fly under the radar as part of the equation.
 The inconvenient truth is, by the time the pancreas is affected, you’re well into a late stage of the disease.

-Surprisingly, by eating the recommended diet of high protein, high fat and low carbohydrate meals (think Paleo), you’re unknowingly worsening your condition, particularly if you’ve got an underlying viral issue and you’re eating eggs.
+Surprisingly, by eating the recommended diet of high protein, high fat and low carbohydrate meals (think Paleo), you’re unknowingly worsening your condition, particularly if you’ve got an underlying viral issue, and especially if you’re eating eggs.

 Epstein Barr Virus is a common herpes virus that affects ninety-five percent of adults.
-After it shows itself as infectious mononucleosis (sometimes it doesn’t) the virus makes its home in the liver, where it builds potency until its ready to strike.
+Many Type 2 diabetics with neuropathy unknowingly have EBV.
+After EBV shows itself as infectious mononucleosis (and sometimes it doesn’t) the virus nests in the liver, where it builds potency until it is ready to strike.

 EBV is the cause of many diseases.
-EBV can cause relatively benign illness or in cases of a weak or compromised immune system, EBV can lead to cancer as well.
-Science confirms EBV is a causative agent of chronic liver disease, which adds another layer of complication to the Type 2 Diabetes disease, since both the fatty liver and viral issues come into play.
+While EBV is not the cause of Type 2 diabetes, EBV can wreck its own havoc in the body.
+This is because there are several varieties of the virus.
+EBV can range from causing relatively benign illness to chronic illness or it can lead to cancer.
+Science confirms that EBV is a causative agent of chronic liver disease, which adds another layer of complication to Type 2 Diabetes since both the fatty liver and viral issues come into play.

 It is a little known fact that eggs are widely used to grow viruses in laboratories that make influenza vaccines.
 This is more bad news for Type 2 Diabetics who rely on eggs as a source of their protein, since eggs "feed" EBV.
 Eggs are not the only foods that feed EBV.
 Wheat, corn, soy, dairy, and pork are known triggers.
 Alcohol must be avoided, as well as inherited and accumulated heavy metals in the body, which also feed EBV.